 - Experiment on the fruits you’ll be mixing to your stuffing by substituting or adding dried sour cherries and dried blueberries.

 - Use firm sweet apples such as granny smith, honey crisps, and macintosh.
 These apples hold their shape well and do not become mushy after baking.

 - Add other tasty ingredients like sausage, bacon, turkey breast, or sweet potato to make your homemade stuffing more hearty and flavorful.
 Simply crumble and saute them ahead of the vegetables and then proceed according to the recipe instructions.
 For extra crunch, you can toss in and top chopped pecans and walnuts.

-This quick and easy cranberry stuffing recipe makes a healthy and tasty stuffing or dish alone!
-Your turkey stuffing will surely be a hit with everyone on your dinner table with the fragrant spices, sweet fruits, and crunchy nuts.
+This quick and easy cranberry stuffing makes a healthy and tasty pair for your turkey, and also tastes scrumptious as it is.
+It’ll be a hit on your dinner table thanks to its fragrant spices, sweet fruits, and crunchy nuts.

 Preheat your oven to 350 degrees F. Grease a baking casserole of your choice.

 In a large skillet, melt the butter over medium heat.
 Sauté the carrots, celery, and onion briefly until translucent.